kyw1218/Individual-project/README.md

    ```

 ### 2) RMSD & RMSF calculations
 Calculate RMSD and RMSF for every simulation individually (C-alpha in the structure will be the reference, choosing 3 in the interactive index).
-A full trajectory is recommended for RMSD and RMSF calculations.
+A full trajectory is recommended for RMSD and RMSF calculations. `-n` is the index file of different groups in the molecule; `-res` option shows that we calculate per-residue RMSF instead of per-atom.

 ```
 gmx rms -f md_500_center.xtc -c md_500.tpr -o rmsd-weca-glc-rep1.xvg -n index.ndx